HL7/efss/input/pagecontent/logical.md

 An example of association of to an individual is co-habitation
 #### Organization
 An example of association to an organization is membership in ???
-#### Legal Authority
+#### Legal Jurisdiction
-An example of association to a legal authority is a persons citizen ship status
+An example of association to a legal jurisdiction is a persons citizen ship status

 #### Association
 The association provides the means to describe a discreet association completely and unambiguously